Ashkan-Yaldaie/thesis/documents/Thesis.md

 - Click on the created client and download the JSON file
 - Rename it to client_secrets.json and put it in RasPi storage "/home/pi/"

-The commands below then entered in the terminal window:
+The commands below are then entered in the terminal window:

 `git clone https://github.com/jerbly/motion-uploader.git`
 `sudo pip install --upgrade google-api-python-client`